SilviaCorigliano/Gisele/docs/user/installation.rst

 2. A number of Python add-on modules .
 3. A solver: Gisele has been tested with CBC, GLPK, Gurobi, and CPLEX.
 Any other solver that is compatible with Pyomo should also work.
 4. The Gisele software itself.
+5. Login to Earth Engine website if GIS data need to be downloaded automatically

 Recommended installation method
 ===============================